Ravnur-Inc/ams-api-replacement-demo-app/docs/monitoring.md

 ### Locate the Event Grid Topic

-1. Go the resource group created as part of the Ravnur Media Services deployment
+1. Go to the resource group created as part of the Ravnur Media Services deployment
 2. Under the list of resources, go to the “Event Grid Topic” resource

-> The name of the Event Grid Topic wll be unique for your specific deployment, however, it always follows a pattern "eg-topic-\<unique-suffix\>"
+> The name of the Event Grid Topic will be unique for your specific deployment, however, it always follows a pattern "eg-topic-\<unique-suffix\>"

 ![Event Grid topic resource in the RMS deployment resource group.png](img/event-grid-topic.png)